 Today, we believe our mission as a church is to lead people to become faithful followers of Jesus Christ together in God's world.
 We are committed to discipleship, to community, to service, and most importantly, to a deep and abiding faith in Christ.

 The Ervin N. Chapman Memorial Archives contain an extensive collection of historical records, documents, photographs et al., dating back to the 1795 inception of the church.
 Arrangements can be made for study of the materials.
-Please email email@example.com to make an appointment with the Director of the Library and Archives.
+Please email email@example.com to make an appointment with the Archivist and Historian.
 Some items available for viewing include:

 - historic and current church records